kurgol/Project-Cars-2/README.md

 If your file manager prompts you to overwrite existing files you want to say yes, as the default skins are blank white templates and will need to be overwritten.

+NOTE: Currently if you clone the repo it will also download the [Screenshots](#screenshots) and Documentation.

 ### Duplicates
 Project Cars 2 only allows skin substitution for one variant of each car.
 Chris has in some cases produced multiple replacement skins for the same vehicle.
 Any of the skins that have a number after the word livery in the filename are a variant, but only one will be picked up by the game and that will be the one that does NOT have a number.